glTF¶

 Widget Architecture¶

-The glTF widget extends the lv_3dtexture
+The glTF widget extends the lv_3dtexture widget, which means:

 All standard

-functions work with glTF widgets (positioning, sizing, styling, etc.)All
+lv_objfunctions work with glTF widgets (positioning, sizing, styling, etc.)All

-functions are also available for advanced 3D texture management
+lv_3dtexturefunctions are also available for advanced 3D texture management

 Animation Speed System¶